 16. Method Man

 Jadakiss (real name: Jason Terrance Phillips), is mostly known for being a member of the Ruff Ryders label, and a member of The Lox.
 His most popular music video is Why, standing at almost 20 million views as of Feb 2020.
 Jason jumped into selling drugs at the very young age of 12, when his parents told him to get his own money.
+As of 2021, his net worth is estimated to be at 6 million dollars.

 14. The Game